DataHurdler/Econ-ML/Forecasting/forecasting-en.md

         plot_fitted_forecast(self.dfs[stock_name], train_idx, test_idx, result, col)
 ```

-A walk-forward validation for ETS is implemented in by the method `walkforward` (Lazy Programmer).
+A walk-forward validation for ETS is implemented in by the method `walkforward()` (from Lazy Programmer).
 For time series data, we can not perform cross-validation by selecting a random subset of observations, as this can result in using future values to predict past value.
 Instead, a n-step walk-forward validation should be used.
 Suppose we have data from 1/1/2018 to 12/31/2022, a 1-step walk-forward validation using data from December 2022 would involve the following steps:

 1. train the model with data from 1/1/2018 to 11/30/2022
 2. with model result, make prediction for 12/1/2022